← Back to Blog

 4. If die dimensions are out of spec, replace the die and discuss with supplier

-Most drill point die problems can be prevented:
+Most drill point die problems can be prevented with routine attention:

-A disciplined maintenance routine costs far less than production downtime, scrap screws, and emergency die orders.
+A disciplined maintenance routine generally costs far less than production downtime, scrap screws, and emergency die orders.

 Need help diagnosing a die problem?
 Contact ZLD's technical team — we can analyze returned dies and recommend solutions.
 View our product specifications.